AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/marketing-ops-tiles.md

 Displays the following data related to Campaign(s) specified.

--Campaign ID : Campaign ID in CRM
+-Campaign ID: Campaign ID in CRM

--Campaign Name : Campaign Name in CRM
+-Campaign Name: Campaign Name in CRM

--Campaign Spend : The spend Marketo Measure has recorded associated to the campaign
+-Campaign Spend: The spend [!DNL Marketo Measure] has recorded associated to the campaign

--Attribution Model : This will show the appropriate attribution based on the model selected
+-Attribution Model: This will show the appropriate attribution based on the model selected

--Attribution Touchpoints : The number of Buyer Attribution Touchpoints associated to the campaign (s)
+-Attribution Touchpoints: The number of Buyer Attribution Touchpoints associated to the campaign (s)

 * Drill-down: See Buyer Attribution Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type, Attribution Model)

--Touchpoints : The number of Touchpoints associated to the campaign(s)
+-Touchpoints: The number of Touchpoints associated to the campaign(s)

 * Drill-down: See Contacts on the account Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type)